 Well-established companies have vast amounts of data across on-premise and cloud environments, intensifying the battle to reduce their vulnerability to attack surfaces not only for security purposes, but also with regard to compliance.
 Fast growing companies start developing in a single cloud reducing the attack surface from the start, but by the time their DevOps organization is mature they already have massive amounts of data stored in a web of tables and objects.
 In addition, the accelerated hiring of developers by these fast growing enterprises make IAM role configuration impossible to optimize as an afterthought.
-It is a known fact that many CISOs struggle to answer the question: where are my crown jewels with sensitive data and who is accessing them?
+It is a known fact that many CISOs struggle to answer the question: where is my mission-critical and sensitive data and who is accessing it?

 I have been thinking deeply about data security in the cloud space for about 5-6 yrs during my stints at Facebook and Snapchat.
 Over the past year, I have had the pleasure to meet Mohit Tiwari, Symmetry Systems CEO and Co-Founder.
 Mohit and his Co-Founder Casen Hunger developed DataGuard while running the Spark Lab at UT Austin.
 DataGuard provides unified visibility into data objects across all data stores, answering data security and compliance questions that traditional tools cannot.